 The Neighbors: Income

-The neighbors in the W Colfax Ave / Irving St neighborhood in Denver are lower-middle income, making it a below average income neighborhood.
+The neighbors in the W Colfax Ave / Irving St neighborhood in Denver are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 60.8% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 95.6%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if

 most of the neighbors are clerical support or managers.
 What is wonderful is